 - 5. Mixed use zones.
 In any zone where both residential and nonresidential uses are allowed, residential uses shall be treated as if they were located in any district where that development type and use would allowed by right and nonresidential uses shall be treated as if they were located in any district where that development type and use would be allowed either by right or subject to a conditional use permit or comparable discretionary zoning approval. - 6.
 Signage allowed for each establishment.
-Each establishment in a nonresidential or mixed-use zone may have at least one wall sign for each frontage, one window or door signs up to 25% of the window area for each entrance, one shingle or under canopy sign, and one monument sign subject to compliance with the requirements of this chapter.
+Each establishment in a nonresidential or mixed-use zone may have at least one wall sign for each frontage, one window or door sign for each entrance, one shingle or under canopy sign, and one monument sign subject to compliance with the requirements of this chapter.